 How long have we been contemplating the promise of simulation driven design?

 For those of you that may be new to the concept, simulation driven design is the idea of running analyses during design to make more informed decisions.
-In theory, it allows organizations identify flaws earlier, when they can address them with less constraint and investment.
+In theory, it allows organizations to identify flaws earlier, when they can address them with less constraint and investment.
 It also, theoretically, enables engineers to explore a lot more design alternatives, supposedly yielding better designs.

 So how long has it been?
 More than twenty years.

-My first exposure to was in 1997 when PTC acquired a company called Rasna.
+My first exposure to it was in 1997 when PTC acquired a company called Rasna.
 Back then, they were one of the first companies to use p-elements.
 PTC embedded the technology in Creo.
 Many other software providers also put slimmed down FEA capabilities in CAD applications and turned them over to engineers.
 That was more than twenty years ago.

 How widely has simulation driven design been adopted?
 Not much.